Kittyhacker101-Software/KatWeb/README.md

 # KatWeb
 Welcome to KatWeb HTTP Server!
 KatWeb is a modern HTTPS server designed for the 21st century.
-Made in 100% Golang, currently a work in progress.
+Made in 100% Golang, currently in very early beta.
+**PLEASE DO NOT USE THIS IN PRODUCTION!!!**

 # File System Structure
 - /html/ - Document root of server.